How to Get a Fee Waiver for College Applications

 Fee Wavier Option #1: The SAT or ACT Fee Waiver

-The second method to applying for a college application fee waiver is connected to your SATs.
+The first method for getting a college application fee waiver is connected to your SAT or ACT text.

-If you are eligible for an ACT or SAT fee waiver and take one of those tests, you'll get four college application fee waivers (CAFWs) from the College Board.
+Specifically, if you are eligible for an ACT or SAT fee waiver, and you take one of those tests, you'll get four college applications fee waivers (CAFWs) from the College Board.
 These fee waivers are accepted by colleges and universities nationwide and can be found in your online profile with the College Board.

-If you have not yet taken one of these tests, click here for more information on applying for a fee waiver.
-Or, if you plan to apply to not test and apply only to test-optional schools, keep reading.
+If you have not yet taken your ACT or SAT test but plan to do so, click here for more information on applying for a fee waiver.
+Or, if you plan to apply to not test and apply only to test-optional schools, keep reading for other options.

 Fee Waiver Option #2: The Common App Fee Waiver

 It's pretty likely that when you apply to the colleges on your list, you'll do so through the Common App.
-Fortunately, you can request a fee waiver to help alleviate the cost of the application right there in the app.
+If you are eligible, you can request a fee waiver to help alleviate the cost of the application right there in the app.
 Simply find the Common App Fee Waiver section of your Profile, and request a waiver.
-Eligibility for this type of waiver includes:
+You should be eligible for this type of waiver if:

-• You're enrolled in or eligible to participate in the Federal Free and Reduced Lunch Program.
+- You're enrolled in or eligible to participate in the Federal Free and Reduced Lunch Program (FRPL).

 Check out the Common App website for additional Fee Waiver information.